Kutch district: Education

 Higher education in Kutch has been regulated by Kachchh University since 2003.
 About 43 colleges in total are affiliated to the university, offering courses in humanities, science, commerce, medicine, nursing, education and computer science.
 Professional courses in engineering, pharmacy and management are regulated through the Gujarat Technological University.

 Culture

 People

 Kutch district is inhabited by various groups and communities.
 One can find various nomadic, semi nomadic and artisan groups living in Kutch.
-Rabari constitute a comparatively large group in Kutch And there lives a brave and noble community like Ahir.
+Rabari constitute a comparatively large group in Kutch.
+There is also an Ahir community.

 Food and drink

 Because most of the population of the Kutch district is Hindu or Jain, the food of the region is largely vegetarian.
 Jains also refrain from eating root vegetables (kandmool in Hindi) such as potatoes, garlic, onions, and yams.
 The district also features a sizeable population of Muslims, who eat vegetables, chicken, mutton and occasionally camel meat.

 In the villages of the district, staple foods include kadi-khichdi, milk, and bajra (pearl millet).
 The latter of these was introduced to the region by a king named Lakho Fulani, who was himself introduced to the grain during his period of exile.
 Bajara na rotla with curd and buttermilk is also a staple among the Gujarati people.

 In the region, milk is considered to be a sacred food; an offering of milk is considered a gesture of friendship and welcoming, and dispute settlements invariably involve the parties offering milk to each other.
 Similarly, in Kutchi engagement ceremonies, the bride's family offers milk to the groom's family as a symbol of accepting their relationship.
 They also extensively drink buttermilk during lunch.

 Tea is the most popular drink in this region.